 My approach to story is probably the same as yours, in that I’ve taken the things that resonate from a collage of sources.
-Naturally, I’m familiar with the Hero’s Journey, and I think there’s an awful lot to listen to in Campbell and Vogler’s work, particularly around the purpose of story itself.
-But I’m also partial to others whose processes focus on emotionally priming the writer for their journey through the work.
+Naturally I’m familiar with the Hero’s Journey, and I take a lot from Campbell and Vogler’s work, particularly around the purpose of story itself.
+But I’m also partial to those who focus on emotionally priming the writer for their journey through the work.

 There are some people who believe structure and creativity are antithetical.
 I absolutely disagree.
 The best stories unite creative, inspired, refreshing elements with a structure that guides the audience through a satisfying emotional journey.

 Structure is not a dirty word.
 But without inspiration, a structure’s just an empty shell.
 And conversely, inspiring, great, creative art needs a form – even improvised music takes you on a structured journey, otherwise it’s just notes thrown against a wall.